ruby/debug/README.md

 ```

 You can see that we can stop at line 3.
-Let's see the local variables with `info` command, and continue.
+Let's see the local variables with the `info` command, and continue.
-You can also confirm that the program will suspend at line 5 and you can use `info` command again.
+You can also confirm that the program will suspend at line 5 and you can use the `info` command again.

 ```shell
 (rdbg) info